 VMI Construction May Impact Your Visit to Lexington

-Significant construction projects continue through the 2021-2022 academic year and may impact traffic and parking on the post of Virginia Military Institute as well as downtown Lexington.
+Significant construction projects continue through 2022 and may impact traffic and parking on the post of Virginia Military Institute as well as downtown Lexington.

 Ongoing projects include: